CompTIA Security+ Exam Notes

 RAID 6 requires a minimum of 4 drives.
 It is configured as striping with dual parity.
 The equivalent of two drives is used for the parity information.
 This setup provides fault tolerance.

-It has great read speed as multiple heads are reading at the same time.
-Write speed is even slower than RAID 5 as RAID 6 has to calculate dual parity for each stripe.
+It has great reading speed, as multiple heads are reading simultaneously.
+However, write speed is even slower than RAID 5, as RAID 6 has to calculate dual parity for each stripe.

 RAID 6 can survive the failure of two simultaneous drives.
-Again take out the failed drive or dives, replace them with new drives.
+Again, take out the failed drives or dives and replace them with new drives.
 After reinserting the drives, go to the console and select rebuild array.

 Four 320 GB drives in a RAID 6 will give you 640 GB of storage space.